Airedale Terrier Health Care & Feeding

-- Other health problems are environmental – caused by the way you raise your dog.
-My best-selling dog health book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy shows you how to prevent environmental health problems by raising your Airedale Terrier puppy (or adult dog) in all the right ways.
+Other health problems can be prevented, or partially prevented, by the ways you raise your dog.
+If you're serious about doing everything you can for your Airedale Terrier, my best-selling book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy, shows you how to raise your Airedale Terrier puppy (or adult dog) in all the right ways.
+It will help you be your dog's health care champion!

 Here are my dog health tips for raising a healthy Airedale Terrier puppy or adult dog: